rchakode/kube-opex-analytics/README.md

 Read the [design fundamentals](./docs/design-fundamentals.md) documentation to learn more concepts and implementation decisions.

+> **Multi-cluster Integration:** `kube-opex-analytics` tracks the usage for a single Kubernetes cluster.
+For a centralized multi-Kubernetes usage analytics, use our [Krossboard Kubernetes Operator](https://github.com/2-alchemists/krossboard-kubernetes-operator) product.
+Watch a [demo video](https://youtu.be/lfkUIREDYDY).

 # Getting Started
 * [Installation on Kubernetes](./docs/installation-on-kubernetes.md)
 * [Installation on Docker](./docs/installation-on-docker.md)